Gvyt/RainbowMover/README.md

 *Q: OKAY GOD!
 But what are the files with "gradle" in them?**
 A: Its the files to have the YML build the APK for release.
-# Docs | How to make RainbowoOver your own!
+# Docs | How to make RainbowMover your own!
 **Step 1**
 Go to the MainActivity.java file, and change the package name from ``package com.gvyoutube.rainbowmover``